documentation-as-code/ci-cd-for-documentation/slides/README.md

 - Who reads what (analytics)

 <!--
-- Documentation next to the code
+Documentation next to the code:
+  - Versions can be aligned with code versions
+  - Developers use a workflow that they know
-- Lightning fast to browse (static sites)
+  - Tech writers / Product owners learn the developer workflow Lightning fast to browse (static sites)
+  - Comparing to Wordpress/Drupal/Confluence type solutions
+  - More secure (no DB to hack)
+  - Portable (even offline)
-- Easier to contribute to / keep up-to-date
+Easier to contribute to / keep up-to-date
-- Engineer documentation
+  - The pull request / merge request workflow fully applies Engineer documentation
-- Battle test documentation
+Battle test documentation
-- Who reads what (analytics)
+Who reads what (analytics)
   - "Is this page useful?"
   - Analytics: like Google Analytics or Open Source alternative: Matomo
   - Reader journey, what is useful